Sheet music on an iPad (left), a Samsung tablet (top) and a Microsoft 2-in-1 (bottom). Photo: tablets-for-musicians.com

 iPads for musicians: Verdict

-You can’t go wrong with the 12.9-inch iPad Pro!
-It is the most used tablet among professional musicians and has the best stylus and keyboard. iPadOS still has some exclusive apps (forScore, Newzik, GarageBand) and features (AirDrop, AirPlay), as well as the best performance of any tablet to the day.
+You can’t go wrong with a 12.9-inch or 13-inch iPad!
+The iPad Pro in particular is the most used tablet among professional musicians and has the best stylus and keyboard. iPadOS still has some exclusive apps (forScore, Newzik, GarageBand) and features (AirDrop, AirPlay), as well as the best performance of any tablet to the day.

-The iPad Pro 12.9-inch has some drawbacks though, the biggest being its aspect ratio, which is ideal for office use, but not for displaying sheet music.
+Apple iPads in general have some drawbacks though, the biggest being their aspect ratio, which is ideal for office use, but not for displaying sheet music.
 Also, don’t expect a fast battery charge during rehearsal breaks, as the iPad Pro has the slowest charging speed of all the tablets in its category.

-In my opinion, the 11-inch iPad Pro, the iPad Air and the “standard” iPad are too small for more than casual music practice.
+In my opinion, the 11-inch iPad models (Pro and Air) and the “standard” iPad are too small for more than casual music practice.
 If you’re on a budget, I would strongly recommend getting a used or refurbished 12.9-inch iPad Pro over one of the smaller models.

-In case you already own an iPhone or a Mac, it’s a no-brainer: the 12.9-inch iPad Pro is your best option.
-However, if you’re not tied to the Apple ecosystem, a Samsung Galaxy Tab S9 Ultra may also be an excellent choice.
+If you already have an iPhone or a Mac and your budget allows, it’s a no-brainer: the 13-inch iPad Pro is your best option, followed by the 6th and 5th generation iPad Pros and the iPad Air 13.
+However, if you’re not tied to the Apple ecosystem, a Samsung Galaxy Tab S10 Ultra may also be an excellent choice.

 What are the alternatives to Apple iPads for reading sheet music?